Myron Marston and Andy Lindeman are RSpec’s new project leads

 Enhancements

-start_withandend_withmatchers (Jeremy Wadsack) - Add new matchers for specifying yields (Myron Marson):
+• Add new matchers for specifying yields (Myron Marson):

-expect {...}.to yield_controlexpect {...}.to yield_with_args(1, 2, 3)expect {...}.to yield_with_no_argsexpect {...}.to yield_successive_args(1, 2, 3)
+• expect {...}.to yield_with_args(1, 2, 3)

-match_unless_raisestakes multiple exception args
+• match_unless_raises takes multiple exception args

 Bug fixes

-be_withinmatcher to be inclusive of delta. - Fix message-specific specs to pass on Rubinius (John Firebaugh)
+• Fix message-specific specs to pass on Rubinius (John Firebaugh)

 rspec-mocks-2.10.0